Princess Kako of Akishino: Official duties

-In 2017, as part of the ICU's study abroad programme, Princess Kako travelled to the United Kingdom to study at the University of Leeds.
-She studied performing arts and psychology as part of the programme.
-She completed her studies in June 2018.
-She has also studied at Trinity College Dublin.

 In September 2019, she embarked on her first official solo overseas visit and went to Austria and Hungary, where she met with the heads of state of those countries.

 In May 2021, she began working part-time for the Japanese Federation of the Deaf.
-Kako is the honorary patron of the Japan Tennis Association.
+Kako is an honorary patron of the Japan Tennis Association and a patron of the Japan Kōgei Association.
+Both positions were previously held by her sister Princess Mako, who left the imperial family upon her marriage in October 2021.

+Health

-In November 2025, Kako tested positive for COVID-19.
+In November 2025, Kako tested positive for COVID-19 and had to cancel her visit to the Deaflympics Square, the main venue for the 2025 Deaflympics, in Tokyo.